 Can’t figure out which tool to include in your 2019 marketing tech stack?
 You’re not alone.
-Last time Scott Brinker checked, he counted 6,829 different marketing solutions available commercially, so it’s really not that easy to choose.
+The last time Scott Brinker checked, he counted 6,829 different marketing solutions available commercially, so it’s really not that easy to choose.

 Luckily, we at Callbox took the time to painstakingly sift through every trusted review and recommendation resource recently published.
 As a lead generation services provider, we see these tools as essentials that can positively impact businesses and contribute to their success.
 We looked for the top-mentioned tools across various listings in a handful of categories and found a number of platforms that stood out.
 The list covers several marketing channels including:

 It’s 2019, and email still plays a central role in multi-channel marketing.
 In fact, the latest stats from Content Marketing Institute show that 79% of B2B marketers rank email as the most effective distribution channel for demand generation.

 But email campaigns only work well when powered by the right email marketing tools.
 Choosing the email platform that best fits your requirements comes down to your budget, the number of contacts you have, the tool’s automation features, personalization/segmentation capabilities, and tracking/reporting.
 Here’s a list of the most highly-recommended email marketing tools available today:

 MailChimp is a widely used email marketing and marketing automation service.
 Although it’s a popular email marketing platform among small startups, It offers a wide range of plans for SMBs and enterprise customers.

 One of its key selling points is its ease of integration with a whole ecosystem of apps and services.
 MailChimp provides a full range of value-added features essential for modern email marketing campaigns, including email tracking, signup forms, spam filter diagnostics, auto-responders, and split testing.